uNiversaI/KVIrc/doc/FAQ.md

   This is a good starting point for you console addicted hackerz :D

-6.5 On Windows, how do I use Firefox, Opera or any other browser to open links instead of explorer?
+### 6.5 On Windows, how do I use firefox/opera/any_other_browser to open links instead of explorer?

   Currently any browsers defined as the default browser, will be used automatically.
   Use the instructions below only to set your preferred browser.